Chlorothalonil: Uses

 In the US, chlorothalonil is used predominantly on peanuts (about 34% of usage), potatoes (about 12%), and tomatoes (about 7%), although the EPA recognizes its use on many other crops.
 It is also used on golf courses and lawns (about 10%) and as a preservative additive in some paints (about 13%), resins, emulsions, and coatings.

 Chlorothalonil is commercially available in many different formulations and delivery methods.
 It is applied as a dust, dry or water-soluble grains, a wettable powder, a liquid spray, a fog, and a dip.
 It may be applied by hand, by ground sprayer, or by aircraft.

+International

+Chlorothalonil is also registered for use in Uganda.

 Mechanism of action

 Chlorothalonil reacts with glutathione giving an glutathione adduct with elimination of HCl.
 Its mechanism of action is similar to that of trichloromethyl sulfenyl fungicides such as captan and folpet.

 Toxicity

 Acute

 According to the EPS, chlorothalonil is a toxicity category I eye irritant, producing severe eye irritation.
 It is in toxicity category II, "moderately toxic", if inhaled (inhaled 0.094 mg/L in rats.)
 For skin contact and ingestion, chlorothalonil is rated toxicity category IV, "practically nontoxic", meaning the oral and dermal is greater than 10,000 mg/kg.